 If you installed the Zotero Connector for your browser, Zotero can automatically detect reference information on websites you visit.
+(Note: this information is only as good as what the website provides and may contain errors.)
 The icon for the Connector should appear somewhere in the toolbar of your chosen browser, and will change form depending on what Zotero is currently detecting.
 For example, a typical webpage will produce a page icon, while a page of Quick Search results will produce a folder icon.

 To add a reference to Zotero: